 My file contains a Living by the Word column in which Craig Barnes wrote,

-John is layered with memories from the past, I can’t help but wonder if Paul was remembering Peter’s story when he wrote,
+Because the reading from John is layered with memories from the past, I can’t help but wonder if Paul was remembering Peter’s story when he wrote,

 This one thing I do: forgetting what lies behind and straining forward to what lies ahead, I press on towards the goal for the prize of the heavenly call of God in Christ Jesus.

 If he wasn’t, he certainly could have.
 I intend to remember it too.